vishnu350/rs-mainspring-winder/README.md

    - Print your setter bowl part STL/3MF file, this part should universally work with all housing barrels.
    - Print your staple jig part STL file.
 3. Fashion a staple pin into an arbor hook with using the staple jig (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base) or watch [video](https://youtu.be/na0XtIDea9I)).
 Insert it into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).
-4. Use a fish hook sharpener to reduce the thickness of the staple pin so that it will better match the mainspring hole (if needed).
-   - Recomended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005006607858844.html).
-   - For best results, use eye magnification while working on sharpening the staple hook.
-   - Remember to clean off the metal filings after sharpening the staple hook.
-5. Install the appropriate dowel pin for your winder base part:
+4. Install the appropriate dowel pin for your winder base part:
    - Recommended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005002177332247.html), [Amazon](https://www.amazon.com/dp/B09W5PBHGR).
    - For normal size winder base: 1.5mm/2.0mm (M1.5/M2) diameter dowel pins, 18mm in length.
    - For large size winder base: 2.5mm/3.0mm (M2.5/M3.0) diameter dowel pins, 18mm in length.
    - Using glue/epoxy for the dowel pins are optional, apply only a teeny tiny amount as needed.
+5. Optionally, use a fish hook sharpener to reduce the staple pin thickness so that it will better match the mainspring hole.
+   - Recomended online purchase links: [AliExpress](https://www.aliexpress.com/item/1005006607858844.html).
+   - For best results, use eye magnification while working on sharpening the staple hook.
+   - Remember to clean off the metal filings after sharpening the staple hook.

 # Using the RS winder
 Please go to the wiki for instructions: [Using the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Using-the-RS-winder), or watch a [YouTube video](https://youtu.be/EZvd_MKBOUQ).

-Make sure to study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring).
+Make sure to study the [correct staple pin latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring).

 # Customizing/Generating the RS winder
 Please go to the wiki for instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder).